OpenVPN/openvpn-build/README.md

     $ cd <sbuild_wrapper_basedir>
     $ scripts/build-all.sh

+The .deb files can be found from the "output" directory.
+They are also packaged into "output.tar.gz" file at <sbuild_wrapper_basedir>.

 Applying patches
 ================

 Patches are applied manually with quilt.
-First copy the patch in openvpn-<version>/debian/patches.
-Then create or modify the series file (openvpn-<version>/debian/patches/series) to include the new patch.
+First copy the patch in openvpn-\<version\>/debian/patches.
+Then create or modify the series file (openvpn-\<version\>/debian/patches/series) to include the new patch.
 Finally apply the patch:

     $ cd openvpn-<version>